-A computer in good working order that is able to run current versions of various software is an essential component of today’s learning, teaching, and working environment.
+A computer that is able to run current versions of various software is an essential component of today’s learning, teaching, and working environment.
 To ensure that students, faculty and staff have access to the computers and services they need to fulfill their roles, the College has instituted a variety of policies and programs to ensure that computers are maintained and replaced on a regular basis.

-The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~50 computer labs around campus.
+The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~90 computer labs around campus.
 Each year, approximately $350,000 in ITAC funding is provided to ensure that the academic computer labs are maintained and upgraded so that they meet the teaching needs of our academic programs.

-Each spring ITAC issues a call for proposals to the faculty and academic divisions.
+Each fall, ITAC issues a call for proposals to the faculty and academic divisions.
 Proposals for ITAC funding must be endorsed by the Board of Study Head, the academic unit Chair/Director, and the Dean.
 During the spring semester ITAC reviews and prioritizes the proposals it receives, making award decisions by the end of the spring semester so that upgrade/replacement implementation can occur over the summer.

 Faculty Support and development are the responsibility of Academic Affairs.
-Every faculty member should have a computer for communications with students and colleagues, for use with the Moodle Learning Management System, for research, and for administrative tasks like advising and grading.
-Each full-time faculty member should have a computer able to run current versions of software needed for their discipline.
+Every faculty and staff member in the College of Liberal Arts and Sciences (LAS) and the School of the Arts (SotA) should have a computer for communications with students and colleagues, for use with the Moodle LMS, for research, and administrative tasks like advising and grading.
+Faculty and staff in LAS and SotA will be provided with one reasonably current desktop PC to ensure basic connectivity and access.

-For Part-Time and Adjunct Faculty:
+Part-Time and Adjunct Faculty Replacement Computers:

 Adjunct and part-time faculty computers remain the responsibility of the individual unit managers.
 Academic units should ensure that part-time and adjunct faculty also have access to appropriate computers.

 The College provides both Microsoft and Apple Operating systems and licenses for Microsoft Office desktop productivity software (Word, Excel, Powerpoint, Outlook.)
-In addition, the College provides concurrent licenses for Adobe Creative Cloud (Photoshop, Acrobat, Illustrator, Premier, etc.), SPSS, and many others via our Sassafras license server.
+In addition, the College provides licenses for Adobe Creative Cloud (Photoshop, Acrobat, Illustrator, Premier, etc.), SPSS, and many others via our Sassafras license server.
 Any other software needed by an individual employee is the responsibility of their administrative unit.